Orcomp/Blog/_posts/2013-12-17-Simple-Blogger.md

     	git checkout --orphan gh-pages

-- Modify the config.yml to reflect your own settings. (i.e. change the author name and URL address etc...)
+- Modify the config.yml to reflect your own settings. (i.e. change the author name and URL address etc.)
 - Commit the files to your local repo, then push your commit to github.
 Within the next 10 mins you should be able to navigate to http://username.github.io/Blog.
 You will see a \"Hello World\" post.
 - To add new posts follow the instructions found [here](http://thedereck.github.io/gh-pages-blog/user-manual/getting-started.html).